Chinook salmon: Pacific coast

 Fisheries in the U.S. and Canada are limited by impacts to weak and endangered salmon runs.
 Nine populations of Chinook salmon are listed under the U.S. Endangered Species Act (ESA) as either threatened or endangered.
 In the Snake River, Spring/Summer Chinook and Fall Chinook are ESA listed as Threatened.
 The fall and late-fall runs in the Central Valley population in California is a U.S. National Marine Fisheries Service (NMFS) species of concern.

+The Center for Biological Diversity and Pacific Rivers, a conservation advocacy group, are currently petitioning for an ESA listing on Chinook in several river basins in Washington state, including the Chehalis, Quinault, Queets, Hoh and Quillayute.
+The petition, filed in 2023, focuses on spring-run Chinook, the region's most vulnerable salmon population.

 In April 2008, commercial fisheries in both Oregon and California were closed in response to the low count of Chinook salmon present because of the collapse of the Sacramento River run, one of the biggest south of the Columbia.
 In April 2009, California again canceled the season.
 The Pacific Fishery Management Council's goal for the Sacramento River run is an escapement total (fish that return to freshwater spawn areas and hatcheries) of 122,000–180,000 fish.
 The 2007 escapement was estimated at 88,000, and the 2008 estimate was 66,000 fish.
 Scientists from universities and federal, state, and tribal agencies concluded the 2004 and 2005 broods were harmed by poor ocean conditions in 2005 and 2006, in addition to "a long-term, steady degradation of the freshwater and estuarine environment."
 Such conditions included weak upwelling, warm sea surface temperatures, and low densities of food.